 If you want to work as a driving instructor in future, your biggest outlay will be for your car – as well as the initial purchase price, fuel and maintenance can be expensive.
 However, if you choose to work for a franchise, you may be provided with a car as part of the deal, particularly if the franchise fee is high.

-First stop: register as an ADI
+Register as an ADI

 - be aged 21 or over